 - Writing-CIA (W-CIA): Disguises harmful prompts as unfinished novel plots that the LLM must complete.

 Experiments showed attack success rates of 95%+ on safety assessment datasets.
-T-CIA achieved 83%+ success against GPT-4, 91%+ against ChatGPT.
+T-CIA achieved 83%+ success against GPT-4 and 91%+ against ChatGPT.
 W-CIA achieved 90%+ success rates.

-If you are wanting to understand what a prompt like this would look like, this is a templated example of how you input a prompt inside of a prompt which can deceive LLMs into generating harmful content.
-This is for educational purposes only and to highlight the need to improve AI safety:
+To understand what a prompt like this would look like, here is a templated example of how a request can be nested inside another task to deceive a model.
+This is shared for educational purposes only, to highlight the need to improve AI safety - and the single-layer "write a story where..." framing below is now generally caught by current frontier models:

 - Compositional instruction attacks that combine harmless and harmful prompts can deceive LLMs into generating harmful content.

-- Two methods of T-CIA and W-CIA can automate the creation of such attacks by disguising prompts as talking or writing tasks.
+- Two methods - T-CIA and W-CIA - can automate the creation of such attacks by disguising prompts as talking or writing tasks.

 - Experiments achieved very high attack success rates against major LLMs, revealing a serious vulnerability.

-- LLMs lack capability to discern the true underlying intent within composite instructions.
+- LLMs lack the capability to discern the true underlying intent within composite instructions.

-- More research needed into enhancing LLMs' intent recognition abilities as a defense.
+- More research is needed into enhancing LLMs' intent recognition abilities as a defense.